issasalman/reading-notes/read03.md

 2. Prepare your research for reference
 3. Make sure you have your user flow mapped out
 4. Draft, don’t draw.
 Sketch, don’t illustrate
-5. Add some detail and get testing
+5. Add some detail and get testing!!
 6. Start turning your wireframes into prototypes

 ## **What is HTML?**